Golden Knights vs. Kings Prediction & Picks - December 28

 Golden Knights vs. Kings Predictions for Thursday

-Our computer model for this contest predicts a final result of Golden Knights 4, Kings 3.
+Our computer projection model for this matchup calls for a final result of Kings 4, Golden Knights 3.

 - Total Pick: No Pick - Predicted Margin Negligible